Francis (I, King of France 1515-1547)

 Francis of France was encamped several mile to the north of Pavia, in northern Italy when he was attacked by the Imperialists.
 Francis' troops were routed and Francis was captured.

 Francis of France, while being held prisoner in Madrid, signed the Treaty agreeing to renounce claims to Milan and Naples and to give up suzerainty of Flanders and Artois.
-He also agreed to surrender the Duchy of Burgandy to Charles V of Spain.
+He also agreed to surrender the Duchy of Burgundy to Charles V of Spain.
 Possessions that had been seized from Charles de Bourbon were to be returned to him.

 Francis is freed from captivity and returned to France.
 But he left two of his sons as hostages in the care of Charles V.